MicrosoftDocs/powerquery-docs/powerquery-docs/connectors/singlestore.md

 4. Verify the data to load, and select **Close & Apply**.

-5. If you've worked with the semantic model before and it's cached in memory, refresh the report to reset the local cache.
+5. If you've worked with the data set before and it's cached in memory, refresh the report to reset the local cache.
 On the **Home** ribbon, select **Refresh**.

 To update the existing custom SQL reports, select the **Refresh** button on the **Home** ribbon.